JunoLab/JunoDocs.jl/docs/src/man/basic_usage.md

 # Basic Usage

 These instructions assume that you have already installed Juno.
-If you have not installed Juno, please see the [Installation Instructions](@ref).
+If you have not yet installed Juno, please see the [Installation Instructions](@ref).

+### The Command Panel

+To open the command panel, use `Ctrl+Shift+p` or go to Packages > Command Pallete > Toggle.
+In the command pallete you can search for common commands.
+For example, type in "julia" and you will see the commands which relate to Julia (and the keyboard shortcuts for the commands).

 ### Opening the Console Window

 To open the console, use the command `Ctrl+j` then `Ctrl+o`, or go to Packages > Julia > Open Console.
 This will open a window with the title console.
 To use the console, simply type in a command and hit `Enter`.
 This will run the command in Julia (the first time a command is run, the connection between Julia and Atom will be installed, taking a bit more time).
 To clear the console, use the command `Ctrl+j` followed by `Ctrl+c`.

 Using the console is similar to using the REPL.
 For example, to enter multi-line input, use `Ctrl+Enter`.
 Tab completion will be available with a window for selecting the desired completion (which can be scrolled through using the arrow keys).
 Juno also features enhanced displaying of output types.
 For example, types like `Array` show an arrow on the side.
 By clicking on the header for this output you will expand the array in the console.
 Note that floating point numbers truncate their displays as well: to see more digits, click on the number.

 ### Inline Evaluation

 You can evaluate your Julia code inline by navigating your cursor to the appropriate code and hitting `Ctrl+Enter`.
 This will run the code block that the cursor is contained in.
 For example, if you go to the top of a `for` loop, it will evaluate the whole for loop, or if it's inside of a function, it will evaluate the function (i.e. create the function).
 To specifically choose which code to evaluate, highlight the appropriate parts and use `Ctrl+Enter`.
 To evaluate the whole script, use `Ctrl+Shift+Enter`.

-### The Command Panel

-To open the command panel, use `Ctrl+Shift+p` or go to Packages > Command Pallete > Toggle.
-In the command pallete you can search for common commands.
-For example, type in "julia" and you will see the commands which relate to Julia (and the keyboard shortcuts for the commands).
+### Cell Evaluation

+Juno also supports cell-based evaluation.
+A cell boundary is defined by a line starting with `##`, `#---`, or `# %%`.
+You can easily navigate cells via `Alt-Up` and `Alt-Down`, evaluate them with  `Alt-Enter`, or evaluate a cell and move to the next one via `Alt-Shift-Enter`.

 ### Common Keyboard Shortcuts